6ix (music producer)

-Arjun Ivatury (born February 17, 1991), known professionally as 6ix, is an American record producer mostly known for his work in Gaithersburg, Maryland with rapper Logic as his in-house producer.
-Other artists he has worked with include Dizzy Wright, Michael Christmas, Sylvan LaCue, and Jessica Andrea.
-He is associated with the independent record label Visionary Music Group.
-He is best known for his innovative and avant-garde hip hop beats which are considered one of the reasons for the success of Logic's early works like Bobby Tarantino and Under Pressure.
+Arjun Ivatury (born February 17, 1991), known professionally as 6ix, is an American record producer best known for his work with Maryland-based rapper Logic, serving as his go-to producer since 2009.
+6ix and Logic were both associated with independent record label Visionary Music Group, and the former has produced the near-entirety of Logic's early projects, namely Bobby Tarantino and Under Pressure.